battaro/atlas-ce-projects/Projects/Semester1Year2024/Project_1/README.md

 ## How to use

+1. Place `Cards.txt` and `AnswerKeys.txt` in the same directory as the program (You can find them in /assets folder).
-1. Run the program using gcc or any other compiler.
+2. If the code is not yet compiled, use gcc or any other compiler to compile it.
-2. Prompt a number of any section you want.
-3. exit the program.
+3. Run the compiled `.exe` file, ensuring that `Cards.txt` and `AnswerKeys.txt` are in the same folder.
+4. Enter the number corresponding to the section you want to access.
+5. Exit the program when you're done.

 ## Code Structure